 The executive takes care of day to day responsibilities, are spokespeople for CLS, and ensures that the mission statement and direction from membership are honoured.

-Our current guiding members are: Pam Banks, Chantel Desrochers, Erica Lagios, Karen Marcotte, and Cindy O'Neil.
+Our current guiding members are: Pam Banks, Erica Lagios, Karen Marcotte, Cindy O'Neil, and Nicole Yanzi.
 Guiding members come out regularly to meetings to guide our work throughout the year.

 We have 41 member organizations: local community groups that support our Mission Statement.